GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/attribute.md

  MAY ( customTest $ telephoneNumber $ mobile $ carLicense $ facsimileTelephoneNumber $ departmentNumber $ employeeType $ cn $ st $ manager $ street $ postOfficeBox $ employeeNumber $ preferredDeliveryMethod $ roomNumber $ secretary $ homePostalAddress $ l $ postalCode $ description $ title )
 ```
 !!!
 Warning
     You cannot have line spaces between `attributeTypes:` or `objectClasses:`.
 This will cause failure in schema.
+Please check the error logs in /opt/opendj/logs/errors if you are experiencing issues with adding custom schema.
+This will help guide you on where there may be syntax errors.

  - Restart OpenDJ with `service opendj restart`